tonkatsuki/tonkatsuki-blog/content/posts/ipv4-subnetting/index.md

 Wait.
 This might take a while, we have to reach 99 right?
 Counting 4 at a time seems a little silly.
 How can we find out the nearest when it's all the way up there, close that 100?

 Well, we could do simple division: 99/4 = 24.75.
 Round up and you're at 25.
 Well, 25 isn't very useful, is it?
-We're working in powers of 2, and there's no 2<sup>x</sup>  = 25, is there?
+We're working in powers of two, and there's no 2<sup>x</sup>  = 25, is there?
 However, we could quickly figure out that **100** is divisible by 4, meaning one of our subnets has to be 10.34.100.0/22.
 Minus 4 from 100, and you're at 96.
 We got our boundary!

 >10.34.92.0/22